-Students in the Bridge from BSOT to OTD track will complete 12 credits of graduate coursework over the course of at least two semesters prior to beginning the doctoral phase of the program.
+Students in the Bridge from BSOT to OTD track will complete 12 credits of graduate coursework over the course of two semesters prior to beginning the doctoral phase of the program.
 Upon admission to the BSOT to OTD track, students will be assigned an adviser within the occupational therapy program who will work with students to determine an individualized plan of study.
+This program begins in the spring semester.